percona/pmm-doc/docs/setting-up/client/index.md

     Configuration reloaded.
     ```

-## Connecting PMM Clients to the PMM Server
+## Connecting PMM Clients to PMM Server

 With your server and clients set up, you must configure each PMM Client and
 specify which PMM Server it should send its data to.